michal-nawrocki-techowls/vix/README.md

 ## Goals of the project
  - Establish a common rule for organizations to communicate with each other in robust and secure way.
- - Implement a simple and safe markup language for documents foe exchanging information.
+ - Implement a simple and safe markup language for information exchange documents.
- - Provide tools for software providers to test their products against agreed standards
+ - Provide tools for software providers to integrate and test their products against agreed standards.

 ## Benefits
 This project will help organizations share information instantly and more securely.
 It will reduce errors, improve access to information and allow businesses to focus on their core activities.
-For software providers, it will increase marketability of the product and help them deliver and shape the industry.
+For software providers, it will increase marketability of their products and help them shape the industry.

 For more information, please refer to [wiki pages](https://github.com/michal-nawrocki-techowls/vehicle-testing-report-exchange/wiki)